TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-Now that we have obtained the `AS-REP hash` of the user `svc-alfresco`, we can attempt to crack it offline using either `Hascat` or `John the Ripper`:
+Now that we've obtained the `AS-REP` hash for the user `svc-alfresco`, we can attempt to crack it offline using either `Hashcat` or `John the Ripper`:

 <br />